Problem areas: Identifying the reasons behind Indian shooting’s dismal show at the Tokyo Olympics

 This was the second straight Olympics that the Indian shooters fired a blank at.
 They had reached just two finals at Rio 2016 which led to a major reassessment of the systems and many changes were put into place by the National Rifle Association of India.

 Yet, Tokyo was no different.
-While there were some legitimate and unprecedented issues this time, the impact of the pandemic wipeout – chief being the loss of momentum after an impressive 2019 season – the mental aspect of the sport, the change is rules for mixed team seen as the strongest shot and the age of the shooters, the core issues seem to run much deeper.
+While there were some legitimate and unprecedented issues this time – the impact of the pandemic wipeout, the loss of momentum after an impressive 2019 season, the mental aspect of the sport, the change in rules for the mixed team which was seen as the strongest shot, and the age of the shooters – the core issues seem to run much deeper.

 On the face of it, a clear issue could be how Indian shooters dealt with pressure.
 The odd 8s and 9s during crucial shots back this up as a particular failing.
 In a sport as mentally focussed as shooting, the margins are always very narrow but Tokyo was a collective close miss.
-Since all but one shooter fell at the qualification level for which was no broadcast, any assessment will be based on the scores and the target image updated on the official site.
+Since all but one shooter fell at the qualification level for which there was no broadcast, any assessment will be based on the scores and the target image updated on the official site.
 But look further back and the picture becomes clearer.

 Hindsight is always 20/20 but the signs of trouble indeed came much before Tokyo.

-In Delhi and Osijek World Cups, when most of the Olympic core group didn’t match up to their best scores.
+At the Delhi and Osijek World Cups, when most of the Olympic core group didn’t match up to its best scores.
 But this could have been attributed to the process of peaking.

 In Croatia, when the team was forced to stay away from family since May.
 But this was the right call given the escalating coronavirus situation in India.